 With the second trimester ending, you just get so impatient and excited to hold your baby in your arms and embrace that wonderful feeling of motherhood.
 Nevertheless, this is the most crucial stage.
 One mistake here can cause you the biggest loss.
 As a result, I present to you the most common and important complications during the last few months of pregnancy.

-Every small activity during these last weeks can have a direct impact on your labor.
-Pre delivery can happen have you start having contractions before 37 weeks.
-This may cause severe problems in the baby born for their bodies are not fully grown, especially affecting lung formation.
+Every small activity during these last weeks can have a direct impact on your labour.
+Pre-delivery can happen, have you start having contractions before 37 weeks.
+This may cause severe problems in the baby born as their bodies are not fully grown, especially affecting lung formation.
 Whenever you feel any symptoms that are like labour, or unusual, rush to your doctor immediately for timely intervention.

 Preeclampsia is a dangerous condition that presents as high blood pressure, swelling on hands, feet, and face, and appearance of protein in urine (murky or opaque urine) in pregnant women.
-This must be carefully treated for if it goes unnoticed, it may cause severely excessive bleeding both pre and post child birth.
+This must be carefully treated as if it goes unnoticed, it may cause severely excessive bleeding both pre- and post-childbirth.

 One of the most commonly found symptoms throughout the 9 months of pregnancy and beyond.
 When your haemoglobin slips below 11 gms /dl, you are said to be anaemic and require more of iron in your body.
 Deficiency of Iron can directly affect formation of red blood cells in your baby and excessive blood loss at the time of delivery.